edubart/nelua-lang/docs/pages/faq.md

 Answers to frequently asked questions about Nelua.
 {: .lead}

-**Is your question not here?** Use the search bar to search in the documentation or ask in the [discord chat](https://discord.gg/7aaGeG7), common questions asked there will be moved here.
+**Is your question not here?** Use the search bar to search the documentation, or ask it in the [Discord server](https://discord.gg/7aaGeG7).
+Commonly asked questions from there will be moved here.
 {: .callout.callout-info}

 ## Why Nelua?

-Nelua was created with the intent to have an efficient compiled language with syntax and similar to Lua, it's one of the few programmable statically typed languages that combines a powerful compile time meta programming capabilities to make efficient code.
-Nelua is developed by a game developer to make games with it.
+Nelua was created with the intent to make an efficient compiled language with syntax similar to Lua.
+It is one of the few programmable statically typed languages that uses powerful compile-time metaprogramming capabilities to generate efficient code.
+Nelua is developed by a game developer who uses it to make games.

-## What Nelua means?
+## What does Nelua mean?

 Nelua stands for *Native Extensible Lua*.

 ## Where does Nelua come from?

 Nelua is designed, created and maintained by [edubart](https://github.com/edubart).
-The ideia of the language has been in the back of his mind during multiple years working with games with Lua and C++.
-Then in 2019 it born and raised on GitHub as an open source project.
+The idea of the language was in the back of his mind over multiple years of working with games in Lua and C++.
+Then, in 2019, it was born on GitHub as an open source project.

 ## How stable is Nelua?

-Nelua is in alpha state, most of its syntax are well defined, low level features that are found in C are implemented and most of the Lua standard APIs are implemented.
-However some notable features found in Lua like exceptions, tables, runtime dynamic typing, closures and coroutines are not implemented yet.
+Nelua is in alpha state.
+Most of its syntax is well defined, low level features that are found in C are implemented, and most of the Lua standard APIs are implemented.
+However some notable features found in Lua such as exceptions, tables, runtime dynamic typing, closures, and coroutines are not implemented yet.

 ## How is Nelua licensed?

-The Nelua compiler, its standard library and its dependencies are MIT licensed.
+The Nelua compiler, its standard library, and its dependencies are MIT licensed.
 This means you can use any license for programs developed with Nelua.

-## Why Nelua follows Lua syntax and semantics?
+## Why does Nelua follow Lua syntax and semantics?

-* Lua is minimal and simple, this means not many features need to be replicated in Nelua, thus the language can remain minimal, easy to use, efficient and stable.
+* Lua is minimal and simple, so not many features need to be replicated in Nelua, thus the language can remain minimal, easy to use, efficient, and stable.
-* Nelua was created to be mixed with Lua programs in mind, where one would use Nelua to make real-time efficient code and Lua for runtime scripting and compile-time meta programming.
+* Nelua was created to be mixed with Lua programs, where one would use Nelua to make real-time efficient code and Lua for runtime scripting and compile-time metaprogramming.
-* Nelua compiler uses Lua at compile time to enable advanced meta programming, by using Lua makes the syntax of the Lua preprocessor and Nelua very similar.
+* The Nelua compiler uses Lua at compile time to enable advanced metaprogramming.
+Using Lua makes the syntax of the Lua preprocessor and Nelua very similar.
 * Nelua is being developed by a Lua lover who desires to have the same syntax and semantics between his system programming language and scripting language.
-* Nelua compiler is written in Lua with the intent to be hackable, making the language  with similar syntax and semantics as the compiler code base makes easier for users to hack the compiler or to meta program.
+* The Nelua compiler is written in Lua with the intent to be hackable.
+Designing the language to have similar syntax and semantics to the compiler codebase makes it easier for users to hack the compiler or to metaprogram.

-## Why Nelua compiles to C first?
+## Why does Nelua compile to C first?

-* C still one of the most efficient programming languages, thus Nelua can be efficient as C.
+* C still one of the most efficient programming languages, thus Nelua can be as efficient as C.
-* Any C compiler can be used, usually most platforms supports C, thus Nelua can run anywhere, including the web with the Emscripten compiler.
+* Any C compiler can be used.
+Most platforms support C, thus Nelua can run anywhere, including the web (with the Emscripten compiler).
-* C code can be reused if the user someday decides to move away from Nelua, he can just get the generated C code, that is very human readable and continue on using C/C++.
+* The generated C code can be reused if the user someday decides to move away from Nelua.
+The user can just take the generated C code, since it is very human readable, and can continue using C/C++.
-* The generated C code can be reused to make C libraries, thus a library made in Nelua could be bound in any other language because most other languages supports some form of importing C libraries.
+* The generated C code can be reused to make C libraries, thus a library made in Nelua could be bound in any other language, because most other languages support some form of importing C libraries.
-* Great C tools are available out there, thus C tools can be used with Nelua, like debuggers, profilers and static analyzers.
+* Great C tools are available which can be used with Nelua, such as debuggers, profilers, and static analyzers.
-* C is easy to read, thus the user can read the C generated code to get better low level understanding of his code.
+* C is easy to read, thus the user can read the C generated code to get a better low-level understanding of the code.
-* Makes easy to import or use C code without costs in Nelua.
+* It makes it easy to import or use C code without costs in Nelua.
 * C is simple to use and this makes the Nelua compiler simpler.

-## Why Nelua does not use LLVM?
+## Why does Nelua not use LLVM?

-* By using LLVM Nelua would have a huge dependency and this would go against of one of its goals of being simple to compile and use.
+* By using LLVM, Nelua would have a huge dependency.
+This would go against one of its goals of being simple to compile and use.
-* Being locked to LLVM would take out other great compilers that can perform better in different situations than LLVM, like GCC can be more efficient in some cases.
+* Being locked to LLVM would remove the option of using other great compilers that can perform better in certain situations, such as GCC.
-* LLVM can be slow to compile huge projects, by using C the user can use for example the TCC compiler when developing to compile huge projects in a few milliseconds while LLVM would take minutes.
+* LLVM can be slow to compile huge projects.
+By using C the user can, for example, use the TCC compiler when developing in order to compile huge projects in just a few milliseconds.
+LLVM would take minutes.
-* LLVM generated code is not readable by most users, by using C the user can read the generated code and have a low level understanding of his code.
+* LLVM generated code is not readable to most users.
+By using C the user can read the generated code and have a low level understanding of the code.

-## Why Nelua have a garbage collector?
+## Why does Nelua have a garbage collector?

-Because it tries to replicate Lua features and semantics which for some things requires a garbage collector, however Nelua has additional constructs to work with manual memory management and the garbage collector can be completely disabled.
+Because it tries to replicate Lua features and semantics.
+Some of these things require a garbage collector.
+However, Nelua has additional constructs to work with manual memory management, and the garbage collector can be completely disabled if needed.
-But when doing this the programming style is slightly different.
-Also the Nelua author believes that garbage collection is good for rapid prototyping and for newcomers, and that manual memory management can be enabled later when seeking performance or when the user becomes more experienced to manage the memory on his own.
+When doing this, the programming style is slightly different.
+The Nelua author believes that garbage collection is good for rapid prototyping and for newcomers, and that manual memory management can be enabled later when seeking performance, or when the user becomes experienced enough to manage the memory manually.

-## Is Nelua interpreted or uses an interpreter?
+## Does Nelua use an interpreter?

-No, Nelua uses ahead of time compilation to create efficient native applications, it doesn't do any kind of interpreting or JIT at runtime, this means it can't parse or execute code generated at runtime.
-If you are looking for something that could do this then consider LuaJIT which is an outstanding JIT implementation for Lua or Ravi that is another JIT implementation for Lua that supports type notations.
-However Nelua uses a Lua interpreter at compile time for meta programming in its preprocessor.
+No. Nelua uses ahead-of-time compilation to create efficient native applications.
+It doesn't do any kind of interpreting or JIT at runtime, which means it can't parse or execute code generated at runtime.
+If you are looking for something that can do this, then consider LuaJIT, which is an outstanding JIT implementation for Lua, or Ravi, which is another JIT implementation for Lua that supports type notations.
+However, Nelua does use a Lua interpreter at compile time for metaprogramming in its preprocessor.

-## What kind of application is Nelua good for?
+## What kinds of applications is Nelua good for?

-Nelua is being created with the intent to be used in real-time applications that requires efficiency and predictable performance such as games, game engines, libraries or almost anything were one would use C.
+Nelua is being developed with the intent to be used in real-time applications that require efficiency and predictable performance, such as games, game engines, libraries or almost any situation where one would normally use C.

 ## What have been the major influences in Nelua design?

-Obviously Lua and C, then modern languages that tends to be a "better C", like Nim, Odin, Zig.
+Lua and C, as well as some modern languages that try to be a "better C," like Nim, Odin, and Zig.

-## How can I have syntax highlighting for Nelua code?
+## How can I have syntax highlighting for my Nelua code?

 Nelua has syntax highlight plugins for the following editors: